Project Plan 365 Scheduling Engine

 What method does Project Plan 365 use for scheduling projects?

 Project Plan 365 uses an enhanced scheduling engine starting from Precedence Diagram Method.
 Precedence Diagram Method (PDM) is a method for scheduling projects based on project start date and tasks duration and predecessors.
 The PDM algorithm allows only auto-scheduled tasks and all tasks need to be on the same indent level.
 Summary tasks, manual tasks, or other constraints like calendars and tasks constraints are not allowed.
 This algorithm is used to calculate early start date, early finish date, late start date, late finish date, and slack.

 Example: The diagram below is an example of a project starting on January 1st 2018 having five tasks, together with the precedence graph:

 - The next step is to create another graph for successors of tasks and calculate the late start dates and the late finish dates.
 Based on these dates, we can calculate the real start and finish date of tasks and slack.
 If a task has zero slack (early start date is equal to late start date) it is critical.
 Using this approach, we managed to obtain project duration, project finish date and critical path with better accuracy.

-Workflow below describes the main steps in our schedule engine.
+Note: Workflow below describes the main steps in our schedule engine.

 Using this method, Project Plan 365 has obtained a scheduling engine which can be used on any type of project, starting from small projects up to very big projects which can have many different tasks, resources, resource assignments, calendars and other constraints.
 This new scheduling engine was tested on multiple real projects and had obtained very good results.